Quick Summary: Cat A vs Cat C at a Glance

 1300 and 1800 numbers are not ported through the Cat A or Cat C LNP framework.
 They are transferred through the ACMA Smart Numbers database via a carrier assignment process.
 This distinction matters because the timeline is different (5 to 20 business days, not 1 to 5), the documentation is different (Right of Use transfer, not a standard porting authority), and the process is different (carrier assignment versus LNP submission).
 Businesses that treat a 1300 number like a standard geographic port will submit the wrong forms and add weeks to their timeline.
 If you have a 1300 or 1800 number, confirm explicitly with your provider that they understand it goes through the Smart Numbers process, not the standard porting system.Your Next Steps: Category Confirmation Checklist

 Before submitting any porting authority, work through this checklist:[ ] Ask your new provider to look up your number in the LNP database.
 Get a written confirmation of whether it is Cat A or Cat C. [ ] If Cat C: ask your provider to confirm which specific factor is triggering the Cat C categorisation (ISDN, multi-number, multi-carrier, etc.) and what coordination is required. [ ] If you have a 1300 or 1800 number: confirm with your provider that they are using the Smart Numbers process, not the LNP porting framework.
 Get a realistic timeline in writing. [ ] Call your current provider and ask them to read out the exact account holder name as it appears in their system.
 Write it down.
 This is what goes on the porting authority form. [ ] Confirm the service identifier (SPIN or account number at the service level) for the specific number you are porting. [ ] Set your go-live date based on the confirmed category: 4 weeks minimum for Cat A, 6 to 7 weeks for Cat C, 4 weeks for 1300/1800 transfer. [ ] Set up your new VOIP system on a temporary number.
 Configure call routing, IVR, ring groups, voicemail.
 Test inbound and outbound calls.
 Do not submit the port until the system is ready. [ ] Choose a cutover date and time window during your lowest call volume period. [ ] Forward calls to a mobile number during the cutover window as a backup. [ ] Brief your team on the cutover date and what to expect. [ ] After the port completes and you have tested inbound calls successfully: cancel your old service.If you want guidance on which provider handles your specific porting scenario smoothly, our team can recommend based on your number type, current setup, and business size.
-Visit the Get a Recommendation page and tell us what you are working with.What is Cat A porting in Australia?
+Visit the Get a Recommendation page and tell us what you are working with.Identifying which porting category applies to your number is the first step — and it is not always obvious from the number format alone.
+Our Number Porting Checker classifies your number as Cat A or Cat C and explains what that means for your timeline and documentation requirements.

 What is Cat C porting in Australia?